emberjs/rfcs/text/0795-ember-data-return-promise-save.md

 ## Summary

-Model.save() will return a Promise wrapper instead of a PromiseObject.
+Model.save() will return a Promise instead of a [`PromiseProxyMixin`](https://api.emberjs.com/ember/release/classes/PromiseProxyMixin), otherwise referred to as a PromiseObject from here on out.

 ## Motivation